ktabi/ticket-lifecycle/README.md

 <img width="1045" alt="Screen Shot 2023-04-13 at 10 09 02 PM" src="https://user-images.githubusercontent.com/88648101/231923700-02d1dd72-a784-4bdc-83ee-5955f6c8b7ba.png">
 </p>
 <p>
 Log In as Jane Doe.
 In this lab She will be playing the role of an escalation engineer.Lets take a look at the ticket with mobile banking down.
 This sounds like a business impacting issue.
 Change priority to Emergency.
 Since this a high impact ticket and want to make sure it is resolved, assign the ticket to yourself in my case Jane Doe.
 Change the SLA to SEV A; the highest severity.
 Change the departments from support to System Administrators.
 Post a reply to the tickets and return to opened tickets.
 You can see that the Priority has changed and Jane Doe is assigned the ticket.
+You can also see that under  Ticket Thread, every changes you made was automatically communicated.
+This can help jumpstart other agents hoping on the ticket halfway if needed.
 </p>
 <br />

-<p>Communication</p>
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>